ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[O3]** The zero-knowledge proof of correctness of an input MAY be used in a commercial value-creation or value-exchange event.

 This means that the output of a workstep can be used to represent a unit of value accounting such as a token.
-For example, one or more workstep outputs may be used as (verifiable) collateral in issuing an asset backed security (value-creation).
+For example, one or more workstep outputs may be used as (verifiable) collateral in issuing an asset-backed security (value-creation).

 **[CR16]<[O3]** The zero-knowledge proof of correctness of an input used in a commercial value-creation MUST be succinct.